-- (1) is ineligible for employment pursuant to law because of age or citizenship; - (m) has violated any of the alcohol or substance abuse provisions outlined in these rules; or - (n) has been associated or consorted with an individual who has been convicted of a crime in any jurisdiction. - (o) A license suspension or revocation shall be reported in writing to the applicant, the USTA/SC, NAPRA, and the RCI, whereby other racing jurisdictions shall be advised. - Q. License Restrictions, Limitations and Conditions
+- (l) is ineligible for employment pursuant to law because of age or citizenship; - (m) has violated any of the alcohol or substance abuse provisions outlined in these rules; or - (n) has been associated or consorted with an individual who has been convicted of a crime in any jurisdiction; - (o) has solicited or aided and abetted any other person in any act or conduct prohibited by law or the commission; or - (p) participated in any illegal meeting where racing occurred. - (2) A license suspension or revocation shall be reported in writing to the applicant, the USTA/SC and the RCI, whereby other racing jurisdictions shall be advised.

+Q. License Restrictions, Limitations and Conditions